 Janus

 —the ancient Roman god of beginnings, transitions, time, duality, doorways, passages, and endings.
-The namesake of our start to the year reminds us to reflect on the lessons learned in the year past, plan hopefully for the future, and to embrace the change this annual transition brings.
+The namesake of our start to the calendar year reminds us to reflect on the lessons learned in the year past, plan hopefully for the future, and to embrace the change this annual transition brings.

 Superficial Back Line